DomoApps/starter-kit/README.md

 5. configure `domo/manifest.json` file
 6. run `domo login` if you are not already authenticated
 7. upload to domo `$ npm run upload`
+8. copy the id and value from `dist/manifest.json` to `domo/manifest.json`

 ### What does the setup task do?
 1. Configures `package.json` { name, version, decription, repository } props.